jeffreyyihuang/two-stream-action-recognition/README.md

 ## 3. Training stategies
   ### Spatial cnn
-  * In every mini-batch, we randomly select 64 frames from 186351 training frames
+  * In every mini-batch, we randomly select 64 frames from 186351 training frames.
   ### Motion cnn
   * In every mini-batch, we randomly select 64(batch size) videos from 9537 training videos and futher randomly select 1 stacked optical flow in each video.
   ### Data augmentation